riadhassan/academic/_pages/about.md

 Transforming research outputs into daily usable applications is fun. **Interested in innovative research project**.
 Kindly [let me know](mailto:riad_hassan@outlook.com).
 I will definitely get back to you.

 ### Updates:
+- _June 2024_ : A paper "[UDBRNet: A novel uncertainty driven boundary refined network for organ at risk segmentation](https://doi.org/10.1371/journal.pone.0304771)" Published in PLOS ONE.
+[Source Code](https://github.com/riadhassan/UDBRNet)
+- _May 2024_ : Our paper "[Uncertainty Driven Bottleneck Attention U-net for Organ at Risk Segmentation](https://arxiv.org/abs/2303.10796)" is presented in *IEEE International Symposium on Biomedical Imaging 2024 (ISBI-2024)* by Professor Clinton Fookes.
 - _February 2024_ : Accepted (full length) paper on Medical Imaging in the prestigious *IEEE International Symposium on Biomedical Imaging 2024 (ISBI-2024)* for presentation.
 - _February 2024_ : Appointed as program cordinator of Computer Science and Engineering Department.
 - _June 2023_ : Attended Summer School on Spectral Graph Theory organized by BUET.